esl/elixirconf-eu-jekyll/_trainings/debugging-a-running-system.md

 - trainer: _participants/ben-marx.md
 - trainer: _participants/justin-schneck.md
 experience: Beginner, Intermediate
-tagline: Debugging a running system
+title: Debugging a running system
 published: false
 ---

 Start out with a buggy release and use tools to debug that running instance.

 In this training, we'll start out with a single app and show how you can identify and fix bottlenecks in a running system.
 You'll learn how to make a release and then debug it.